sveetch/cookiecutter-sveetch-djangoapp/README.rst

     You can pre define some options in your `cookiecutter user configuration <https://cookiecutter.readthedocs.io/en/1.7.2/advanced/user_config.html>`_
-    to avoid to input it each time.
+    to avoid to input them each time you use this cookie.
 This is especially recommended for the author and username ones.